hodcroftlab/covariants/docs/Contributing.md

 ## To add new variant:

-To add a new variant, you'll need to generate the neccessary files to plot the graphs and make the other figures.
+To add a new variant, you'll need to generate the necessary files to plot the graphs and make the other figures.

 ### Add the cluster